dailyherold/ansible-role-gremlin/README.md

 Requirements
 ------------

-- Ansible 2.3.1.0 or newer
+- Ansible 2.3.1.0 (older versions yet to be tested)
-- Gremlin API key
+- Gremlin account with organization ID and secret key

 Role Variables and Default Values
 --------------